Alessandro Strumia: Talk on gender discrimination

 On 28 September 2018, Strumia gave a presentation at CERN's first Workshop on High Energy Theory and Gender that provoked considerable controversy.
 Citing an analysis he had performed on data from the InSpire database, he tested the idea that there is a gender bias against women within the academic circles of physics.
 He claimed that his results suggest that male scientists were victims of discrimination.

 On 30 September 2018, CERN released a short statement, removed the slides of Strumia's presentation from its conference website and on 1 October, suspended him from his "invited scientist" position, due to a breach of Code of Conduct (naming a CERN employee in the presentation).
 On 1 October 2018, the University of Pisa released a statement signaling the opening of an ethical investigation and subsequently sanctioned him.

 Strumia's talk was condemned in a public letter titled “High Energy Physics Community Statement” on a website called “Particles for Justice” on 2 October.
 As of 13 October, it received nearly 4,000 signatures from scientists working in High Energy Physics and related fields, including those of John Ellis, Howard Georgi and David Gross.
 In response, a rebuttal titled "Justice For Strumia" was published online along with a petition for reinstatement of Strumia.
 Subsequently, the petition and the list of "2370 signatories from 90 countries" were sent to the director general of CERN receiving "no response".
 An anonymous commentary on Strumia's talk and the community response was published in Areo magazine.

 One supporter of Strumia was the former string theorist Luboš Motl.
 Physicist Sabine Hossenfelder performed an alternative analysis using a different database and found that after accounting for disproportionately higher rates of women leaving the field the sex differences become negligible.
 In a later paper, she defended Strumia's publication in the journal Quantitative Science Studies (QSS), calling the findings "significant and robust", while cautioning that the study "cannot reveal the origin of the existing gender differences".

 On March 7, 2019, CERN confirmed that Strumia's status as guest professor will not be continued.
 Following this announcement, Strumia uploaded an unofficial recording of the event on a newly started website, where he claimed that his position had been misrepresented in the media.

-In November 2019, the journal Quantitative Science Studies (QSS) announced it would publish the paper.
+In November 2019, the journal Quantitative Science Studies (QSS) announced it would publish Strumia's paper.
 The journal published the paper in 2021, and in the following issue published four critical commentaries about it, along with Strumia's response to the commentaries.